-• Connect the camera head to the camera controller.
+- Connect the camera head to the camera controller. - Connect the serial cable to a serial interface port (default: COM 1) of your computer.
+You can use any COM port, but you have to indicate this port during start-up (see also "Starting the program" on page 20).
+If you use a camera with CameraLink interface all control commands are sent via the CameraLink cable, so no additional serial interface cable is required. - Connect the vacuum pump (only if a camera without permanent vacuum feature is used).

-- Connect the serial cable to a serial interface port (default: COM 1) of your computer.
-You can use any COM port, but you have to indicate this port during start-up (see also "Starting the program" on page 20). - Connect the vacuum pump (only if a camera without permanent vacuum feature is used). - Connect the water cooler (in case of a water cooled camera type).
+• Connect the water cooler (in case of a water cooled camera type).